The reality of how to be your authentic self, in statistics:

 It might sound like the most generic piece of advice ever, but it really does boil down to self-love.
 Loving yourself with all your quirks and imperfections is probably one of the hardest things you’ll ever be asked to do.

 We left this for last because, although seemingly simple, self-love comes last.
-For most, you have to know yourself, own yourself, take care of yourself, and embrace silence long before you can learn to love yourself.
+You’ll have to know yourself, own yourself, take care of yourself, and embrace silence long before you can begin to love yourself.

 Yes, it takes courage.
 Truly loving yourself means you’ve completely done away with societal rules and expectations that were set for you a long time ago.
 It means you’ve faced your fears, battled your inner demons, and served a big f-you to those who’ve talked you down.
 It means you’ve gone through all nine circles of Dante’s Inferno and have somehow made it out alive.